modelica-3rdparty/SystemDynamics/README.md

 ## License

 This Modelica package is free software and the use is completely at your own risk;
-it can be redistributed and/or modified under the terms of the [Modelica License 1.1](SystemDynamics 2.1/Resources/ModelicaLicense1.1.txt).
+it can be redistributed and/or modified under the terms of the [3-Clause BSD License](LICENSE).

 ## Development and contribution